pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 useful for humans.
 The translation from automatic labels to human-friendly labels would still require a human in the loop.

-The things that can be done today in the web are quite nice, one can embed images, videos and other types of multimedia but there are still some limitations to what we can do with these systems, namely:

-- a system that can answer questions in natural languages is still not available, search engines don't actually answer questions, they simply list sites that match the words in the query
-  - in many cases an answer can be arrived at by piecing it together from the content of a few sites but even then it depends on your own skill to piece them together
+Systems that can answer questions in natural languages are still work in progress and search engines don't actually answer questions, they simply list sites that match the words in the query.
+In many cases an answer can be arrived at by piecing together the content of a few sites.
+There too, the quality of the answer depends on your own skill.

-  - the relevance of the results depends on how well the queries are written, and writing better queries requires some understanding on how the search engine works
+Finding useful information requires additional knowledge about the search engine, that is, given a search, the relevance of the results depends on how well the queries are written, and writing better queries requires some understanding on how the search engine works.

-- a personalized learning curricula cannot be easily generated from any combination of existing search engines or public encyclopedias, there are however many non-free systems specialized in adaptive learning
+A personalized learning curricula cannot be easily generated from a combination of existing search engines and public encyclopedias.
+There are many commercial systems that do specialize in adaptive learning, their main drawback being that, for many students, money is a hard constraint.

-- the quality of the content is not uniformly good
+One more aspect is the quality of the content.
+There are no quality controls for the entire internet, and the controls – as good as they are –  in systems like Wikipedia or any given search engine, do not result in a consistent level of quality for all articles.

 ## Related